 Pherecydes Pharma was founded in 2006 and has an R&D center based in Romainville (93) in the Paris suburbs and a process development and quality control site in Nantes (44) in Western France.
 Pherecydes Pharma currently relies on a team of more than 20 employees.

 The Company’s shareholders include ACE Management, Elaia, Go Capital, Omnes Capital, Karista, Fa Dièse, BMSystems and private investors.
 It also benefits from financial support from the European Commission, Nantes Métropole, DGA and Bpifrance.
 It also benefits from financial support from the European Commission, Nantes Métropole, DGA and Bpifrance.

 The increase in resistance is a growing phenomenon

 Although many antibiotics have been developed over the years, bacteria have been able to quickly develop mechanisms to resist them.
 The growing threat of antibiotic resistance has been the main driver of the focus on developing alternative treatments, including bacteriophages, also known as “phages”.

-It is estimated that 700,000 people die every year from antibiotic-resistant infections.
+It is estimated 1,270,000 deaths directly attributable to antibiotic resistance and 4,950,000 deaths associated with antibiotic resistance worldwide in 2019, according to a study published in “The Lancet” .
 In the U.S., antibiotic resistance generates more than 8 million excess hospital days per year at an additional cost of $20 billion.

 An irrevocable situation, 10 million deaths per year by 2050!